robotpy/robotpy-docs/faq.rst

 you can use to run your code, and also has builtin support for unit testing with `py.test <http://pytest.org>`_.

-.. note:: These are in the process of being updated for 2020

 Competition
 -----------